hmrc/translation/README.md

 The tool may then be used to cross-reference the latest English messages file against a previous messages, within a specified git commit, to ensure sychnonisation.
 It will apply comments against each line, to indicate:
  - a new, untranslated English message
- - an existing, changed English message
+ - an existing changed English message
- - an existing, unchanged English message, which already has a Welsh translation
+ - an existing unchanged English message, which already has a Welsh translation

 # Executing